futuroptimist/pr-reaper/README.md

 - Otherwise, it may fall back to `GITHUB_TOKEN` or be unauthenticated. `GITHUB_TOKEN` is only scoped to the current repo, so cross-repo searches will return nothing.

+If no token is detected or `gh` cannot determine the current user, the workflow fails early with an error to avoid silently returning zero results.

 Tip: The workflow prints `gh auth status` and `gh api user --jq .login` so you can verify which identity `gh` is using.